SAMPLE ROASTING TIPS

 Warm-up batches: Run three test batches with coffee you know, not with the samples you are analyzing.
 The purpose of this exercise is to ensure your controls are calibrated with how beans will react in the drum before you get to the real samples.
 Have an identical between-batch protocol (time the door is open or drum is tipped, what you do with the controls, and when you start the next batch) for consistency.

 Timing: We recommend a sample roast be 8-10 minutes (SCAA recommends 9-12 but we think 12 results in baked coffees when sample roasting).
 Go longer than that and you risk destroying the fruit or other notes in the coffee (enzymatics).
 Go much less and you are likely to taste grassiness and astringency.

-Where is first crack?: We consider first crack the middle of the time during which cracking occurs, or else where very strong cracks occur.
+Where is first crack?: We consider first crack the time when very strong cracks start.
 With just 100 grams the cracks are not as numerous as in a larger production roast.

-Development time: We typically go a minute-and-a half past first crack (average) and rarely more than a minute and 45 seconds first crack.
+Development time of washed coffees: We typically go a minute-and-a half past first crack (average) and rarely more than a minute and 45 seconds first crack.
 If we go farther past first crack, we find we've zapped the fruit notes out of our coffees.
 We NEVER reach second crack.
 We NEVER see oils on coffee beans after roasting or the next day.
 If your temperature is hot, development time will be shorter.
-For a natural we use less development time (approximately 52 seconds to a minute and 5 seconds).

 Air flow in general: We maintain enough air flow to stop smoke from being visible but not so much that we cause the whole air temperature to lower so much that we bake samples.